kforti/NanoPypes/docs/index.rst

 albacore_basecaller options:

 -n --cluster-name   The name of the cluster- located directly under computes in the config file. required=True -s --save-path   An empty save location for the basecalled data- if the directory does not exist it will be created but the parent directory must exist required=True
--i --input-path The path to a directory that contains batches of raw sequening data- likely titled pass. required=True -k --kit The type of ONT kit used in the sequencing run. required=True -f --flowcell The type of ONT kit used in the sequencing run. required=True -o --output-format fastq or fast5 output format. required=True config required=True
+-i --input-path   The path to a directory that contains batches of raw sequening data- likely titled pass. required=True -k --kit   The type of ONT kit used in the sequencing run. required=True -f --flowcell   The type of ONT kit used in the sequencing run. required=True -o --output-format   fastq or fast5 output format. required=True config  yaml config file for building the cluster

 Building the yaml config file.
 ------------------------------